adam3us/adam3us.github.io/_posts/2017-12-25-accelerating-adoption.md

 centrally run, and worse.

-But the more serious topic of tradeoffs, everyone understand the interest to scale Bitcoin and see the great features of Bitcoin be made available to more everyone, there are certainly lots of nuances to the tradeoffs, and room for respectful discussion.
+But the more serious topic of tradeoffs, everyone understand the interest to scale Bitcoin and see the great features of Bitcoin be made available to everyone, there are certainly lots of nuances to the tradeoffs, and room for respectful discussion.
 I hope we in the Bitcoin ecosystem learned something from 2017's fork experiences.
 I hope some of the people who got impatient choose to come back and focus on helping scale Bitcoin adoption.